miso-lims/miso-lims/docs/admin/site-configuration.md

 it.
 When the QC Status column is hidden via `miso.display.bulk.qcStatus`, this value is applied automatically on save.

+### `miso.defaults.bulk.poolQcPassed`

+Default pool QC status to apply when the QC Status column is hidden via `miso.display.bulk.qcStatus`.
+Set to `true` to default to Ready, or `false` to default to Failed.
+This is separate from `miso.defaults.bulk.detailedQcStatus` because pools use a different QC mechanism (Ready/Failed/Not Ready) than samples, libraries, and library aliquots.

+### `miso.display.bulk.receivedFrom`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Received From and Received By columns on bulk receipt pages (library and sample receipt).
+Received From and Received By are required fields, so `miso.defaults.bulk.senderLab` and `miso.defaults.bulk.recipientGroup` must also be set when hiding these columns.

+### `miso.defaults.bulk.senderLab`

+Default Received From value to apply on bulk receipt pages when the column is hidden via `miso.display.bulk.receivedFrom`.
+Set to the alias of a lab (e.g. "External").
+Since Received From is a required field, this should be set when hiding the column to avoid save errors.

+### `miso.defaults.bulk.recipientGroup`

+Default Received By value to apply on bulk receipt pages when the column is hidden via `miso.display.bulk.receivedFrom`.
+Set to the name of a group (e.g. "Unspecified (Internal)").
+Since Received By is a required field, this should be set when hiding the column to avoid save errors.

+### `miso.display.bulk.boxFields`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Box Search, Box Alias, and Position columns on all bulk create/edit pages.

+### `miso.display.bulk.parentLocation`

+Defaults to `true` if unspecified.
+Set to `false` to hide parent/sample location columns on bulk create/edit pages.
+This hides Sample Location on libraries and Parent Location on samples and library aliquots.

+### `miso.display.bulk.workstation`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Workstation column on bulk library create/edit pages.

+### `miso.display.bulk.thermalCycler`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Thermal Cycler column on bulk library create/edit pages.

+### `miso.display.bulk.kitLot`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Kit Lot column on bulk library and library aliquot create/edit pages.
+If hidden, consider also setting `miso.defaults.bulk.kitLot`.

+### `miso.defaults.bulk.kitLot`

+Default Kit Lot value to apply on bulk create pages when the Kit Lot column is hidden via `miso.display.bulk.kitLot`.
+Since Kit Lot is a required field, this should be set when hiding the column to avoid save errors.

+### `miso.display.bulk.spikeIn`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Spike-In, Spike-In Dilution Factor, and Spike-In Volume columns on bulk library create/edit pages.

+### `miso.display.bulk.targetedSequencing`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Targeted Sequencing column on bulk library aliquot create/edit pages.

+### `miso.display.bulk.parentUsed`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Parent ng Used and Parent Vol. Used columns on bulk library aliquot create/edit pages.

 ## Required Fields

 Fields can be configured as required per object type.
 Each property takes a comma-separated list of